NLP-Discourse-SoochowU/t2d_discourseparser/README.md

 #### 数据 (The CDTB corpus)
 ```
-So far, the Chinese CDTB corpus has not been released for free download.
+So far, the Chinese CDTB corpus has not been released for download.
-You need to sign a copyright agreement to get the corpus, which is only for educational use.
-Please contact us.
 Email: lyzhang9@stu.suda.edu.cn
 ```